whelxks/syncs-hack-foodie/backend/README.md

 ## QuickStart
-The backend is hosted on local machine connected to usyd WiFi.
+The backend is hosted on local machine connected to usyd WiFi.<br>
+Configure the client to hit the private IP and port 3008.

 ## API Repository

 ### /upload GET
-Mobile client request for presigned url to upload image.
+API to request for presigned url to upload image.

 <b>Request Structure</b>
 | Parameter | Required | Type